vertebrategenomics/aviangenomics/README.md

 **Overview**

 This repository contains data and scripts related to the genome assembly, annotation, and analysis of finch species (family Fringillidae).
-The project aims to study genome structure, evolutionary patterns, and immune gene functions across different bird genomes.
+The project aims to study genome structure, evolutionary history, and immune gene functions across different bird genomes.

 **Contents**